noec764/erpnext/docs/dooks/setting-up/articles/report-permission-error.md

 **Answer:**

-As per the permission system in Dooks, for the User to be able to access a form or a report, s(he) should have at-least read permission on all the link field in that form/report.
+As per the permission system in Dokie, for the User to be able to access a form or a report, s(he) should have at-least read permission on all the link field in that form/report.
 Since Territory is a link field in Account Receivable report, please add a permission rule to let Account User/Manager have at-least Read permission on the Territory master.
 Please follow below-given steps to resolve this issue.

 1. Roles assigned to User are Account User and Account Manager.